urgdog/urg.systems/thonks/windows-stfu.md

 (side note: Seeing a weird "Install Driver to Show Hardware" when installing Windows 11?
 Try a different USB stick - a different brand particularly.)

+This checklist changes constantly, because Microsoft insists on rearranging furniture mid-fire.
+The spirit is accurate, even if the click-paths rot with time.
+Every category (probably) still exists, the controls just play hide-and-seek.

 ## Taskbar & Start Menu

 - Disable “News and Interests” (Win 10)